 • Chronic constipation

-• Loss of skills for controlling stress
+• Loss of stress management skills

 • Miscarriage